 Watching Kamala back in his prime fans can remember being mystified by his realism.
 Portraying his character, James Harris did it in such a way that some people believed he was a savage warrior.
 The senseless mumbling of his words seemed authentic, and his wild-eyed gaze was haunting.

-“I played my part well, and I never broke kayfabe,” Harris said.
+“I played my part well, and I never broke kayfabe,” James Harris said.
 “I never let the people know that I could speak English, and because of that, I was a mystery.”

 “I was wrestling against Kerry when I first executed my leapfrog maneuver.
-He called that spot,” Harris said.
+He called that spot,” Harris added.
 “I worked with him and David a lot before he passed away.
 I liked the Von Erichs, they were good guys.”

-“I liked the matches I had with Hogan because we were open to each other’s ideas inside the ring,” Harris said.
+“I liked the matches I had with Hogan because we were open to each other’s ideas inside the ring,” Harris recalled.
 “I think that was what made him so easy to work with.”